micahflee/hacks-leaks-and-revelations/chapter-6/homework-6-3.md

-# Homework 6-3: Quickly Run a WordPress Server With Docker Compose
+# Homework 6-3: Quickly Run a WordPress Site With Docker Compose

 You can find the `docker-compose.yaml` file used in this homework [here](./homework-6-3/docker-compose.yaml).